iristianyiz/oci_generative-ai-professional/01.fundamentals/README.md

 ## Encoders - Decoders
 Encodes a sequence of words and use the encoding to output the next word
+- **used in sequence-to-sequence tasks like translation; has self-referential loops to the decoder**
 ### Examples
 * T5
 * UL2
 * BART

+  **Encoder-only models focus on understanding input text.
+They’re great for tasks like sentiment analysis or entity recognition.
+  Decoder-only models treat the input as part of the prompt and generate output token by token, without a separate understanding phase.
+  Encoder-decoder models first understand the input deeply (via the encoder), then generate output (via the decoder).
+This separation allows      for complex transformations between input and output.**

 ## Tasks historically performed
 | Task | Encoders | Decoders | Encoder-Decoder |